dmg78780/Cyclistic-Case-Study/README.md

 ### The Project Requirements

-The project requirements document helps brainstorm what is needed to achieve the stakeholder requirements.
+The [Project Requirements Document](https://docs.google.com/document/d/1zDnNjGHbwMNVZcvShWyiMs_jj1f1WG7FsRnvooGfRuE/edit?usp=sharing) helps brainstorm what is needed to achieve the stakeholder requirements.

 ### The Strategy Document